The following Statement was made on Monday 18 May in the House of Commons.

 On tracing, we on these Benches have long argued that the safe way to transition out of the lockdown is by having a test, trace and isolation strategy in place.
 Can the Minister tell us the current median time for test results to be received by someone when the test is carried out by Deloitte and other private sector testing facilities?
 More crucially, how soon do directors of public health and GPs receive the results of those tests?

 Is that how it works: that the test is nationally organised and carried out, and the results are fed back locally?
 Who are they fed back to, and are those people responsible for tracking and tracing?
-Are they people the experienced local public health tracers or are they some of the 21,000 tracers who, we are informed, have been recruited?
+Are those people the experienced local public health tracers or are they some of the 21,000 tracers who, we are informed, have been recruited?
 To whom are any or all of them accountable for tracking down people who are infected?
 As the Minister knows, we on these Benches believe that the Government should have made better use of local public health services.
 Who will inform people who have been in touch with a person with Covid-19 to isolate?
 Who is responsible for what happens to those people who must isolate, and for whether their families are supported in doing so?
 Where does the national call centre delivered by Serco fit in to this system?
 Can the Minister tell us by what date tracing and tracking services will be operational?
 Will they be operational by 1 June?
 I have raised with the Minister the issue of isolation.
 Why is that not mentioned as one of the key elements of the test-and-trace strategy?

 Turning to care homes, I note what the Secretary of State said about social care last week: that he had thrown a “protective ring” around care homes.
 What constitutes a protective ring?
 The spread of coronavirus in care homes has become a crisis within a crisis.
 It was reported by the Guardian on 13 May that during the period coronavirus has been spreading in the UK, there have been as many as 19,938 excess deaths in care homes, well above the figure attributed to coronavirus by the ONS, leaving an urgent question about the causes of these deaths.
 None of this suggests anything remotely protective.